-On Monday Senator Mitch McConnell (R – AL) will have to make the tough decision to abort a bill that he himself had co-sponsored.
+Senator Mitch McConnell (R – KY) will have to make the tough call today to abort an anti-abortion bill that he himself co-sponsored.
 The bill, S.1881, would have effectively ended Federal funding for Planned Parenthood.

-“It’s very, very hard for me to do,” sobbed McConnell, “I mean, it was a viable document that could have come to life as a living and breathing law.
+“It’s very, very hard for me to do,” sobbed McConnell, “It was a viable document that could have come to life as a living and breathing law.
 But sadly, it became clear that we were just not ready to have the bill at this time.”

-Main bill sponsor, Joni Ernst (R – IA), said that there were a few reasons why the legislation be terminated.
+Main bill sponsor, Joni Ernst (R – IA), said that there were a few reasons why the legislation had to be terminated.

 “Long story short, we didn’t have the resources or support to pass the bill,” Ernst stated.
 “There’s really no way this could have worked without there being two parties ready to take on the responsibility.”